rhangelxs/contr/CONTRIBUTING.md

 The two main variants are available:

-1. Using same common name for all parts of project.
+1. Using same common name for all parts of project (see description of parts in [Project Conventions](#project-conventions) section).
 It could be description of project in short form (like `42design`).

    > **Note.** Please, don't specify year an author surnames, because it already in location.